ISISComputingGroup/ibex_developers_manual/GUI_development/Eclipse/Common-Eclipse-Tasks.md

 ## Add A New Perspective

-Instructions on adding a new perspective can be found [here](Adding-a-button-to-the-perspective-switcher-(Eclipse-4)).
+Instructions on adding a new perspective can be found [here](Adding-a-Button-to-the-Perspective-Switcher).

 Add A Preference Page
 ---------------------